 WHAT a great combination – the traditional cuppa and a cake or two and memories of by gone days between the 1940s and 1980s.

-That is the way the Abbeyfield communities at Hampton House and Ashleigh Road in Solihull will to be celebrating getting back into community activities after the pandemic.
+This is a way in which the Abbeyfield communities at Hampton House and Ashleigh Road in Solihull will to be celebrating getting back into community activities after the pandemic.

-On Thursday, August 19, a new programme of sessions will be launched – all run by volunteers at the independent living and extra care houses in Solihull.
+On Thursday, August 19, they’re going to be launching a new programme run by volunteers at the independent living and extra care houses in Solihull.

-On the Thursday there is an introductory afternoon, with tea and cakes, music and an art activity, so things can start as soon as possible in September.
+On the Thursday there’s an introductory afternoon, with tea and cakes, music and an art activity, so things can start as soon as possible in September.

 The Abbeyfield Society was a charity which was started in the 1950s by social pioneer Richard Carr-Gomm, who understood how important it was to combat loneliness among the over 55s.